Featured in...

 So if the total debt is now greater than the property value – either because the debt has grown over many years and/or because the property value has decreased – they cannot try to collect the shortfall.
 In this situation, it would not be in the homeowner’s financial interest to keep making voluntary repayments.

-Can you repay an equity release loan early?
+Can you repay it early?

 Lifetime mortgages and home reversion plans are both meant to last until you die or move into care.
 But it is still possible to exit the credit agreement at a cost.